Why do ships and aircraft disappear in the Bermuda Triangle?

 The Bermuda Triangle has many storms (Hurricane Katrina formed there), and many of the disasters that supposedly happened in clear weather did not.
 Many disappearances and disasters did not even happen in the Bermuda Triangle.
 Others happened before the days of ship-to-shore radio, and the further back they happened the more difficult it is to find reliable information.

-A Wikipedia article (at April 2006 and still there at April 2008) said: “The marine insurer Lloyd's of London has determined the 'triangle' to be no more dangerous than any other area of ocean, and does not charge unusual rates for passage through the region.
+A Wikipedia article (at April 2006 and modified only slightly since) said: “The marine insurer Lloyd's of London has determined the 'triangle' to be no more dangerous than any other area of ocean, and does not charge unusual rates for passage through the region.
 Coast Guard records confirm their conclusion.”